Jeff Krell: Personal life

 Krell grew up in the fringes of Pennsylvania Dutch County in Leighton, Pennsylvania and occasionally ran into Amish people.
 He moved to Philadelphia to start his college career as a Liberal Arts student, at the University of Pennsylvania where he met Andrea Jartman, a close friend of Krell's which inspired Jayson's best friend Arena Stage.
 He came out to his friends first on campus and after graduating college he came out to his parents.
 His parents visited him in Philadelphia and felt ready to come out to his parents.
 Unfortunately they did not handle the news well, but after about 20 years he has grown close to his parents and they continue to love his partner.

-Krell's childhood consisted him of reading mostly Archie Comics, but unfortunately his parents could only afford to buy him one comic a week.
-So while his mother did her weekly food shopping, Krell would spend the time looking at the rack of comics to decide which Archie comic he would pick that day and would read and reread the issue over and over until the next week.
-'Till this day Krell's favorite thing to do at comic conventions is to skim through used comic boxes and search for Archie issues from 1968 to 1972, hoping to find an issue he has yet to own.
+Krell's childhood consisted him of reading mostly Archie Comics, but his parents could only afford to buy him one comic a week.
+So while his mother did her weekly food shopping, Krell would spend his time looking at the rack of comics to decide which Archie comic he would pick that day and would read and reread the issue over and over until the next week.
+To this day, Krell's favorite thing to do at comic conventions is to skim through used comic boxes and search for Archie issues from 1968 to 1972, hoping to find an issue he has yet to own.
 Krell's love for Archie inspired some of his Jayson works like "Jayson Gets A Job!"